NFKData/Spring-Boot-Seed/README.md

     - Created interceptor for logging requests
 - `0.6.1`
   - Added documentation for `0.6.0`
+- `1.0.0`
+  - Added Dockerfile for Dockerizing image
-  - Added request processing time on debug logs
+  - Added port on application.properties
-  - Removed aspects